-A fisheries, marine, or marina facility may be permitted as a Discretionary Use if it is for commercial use and is deemed by Council to be coastal location essential, environmentally acceptable, reasonably compatible with surrounding development, and not contrary to the public interest.
+At Council's discretion, a fisheries, marine, or marina facility may be permitted if it is for commercial or public use and is deemed by Council to be coastal location essential, environmentally acceptable, reasonably compatible with surrounding development, and not contrary to the public interest.
 Approval of a proposed development will be subject to terms and conditions set by Council.

-3. Docks, Slipways and Stageheads
+3. Docks and Slipways

-A dock, slipway, or stagehead may be permitted as a Discretionary Use if it is for personal use and its proposed location, size, and appearance are deemed by Council to be environmentally and aesthetically acceptable, compatible with surrounding development, and not an impediment to public access along the shoreline.
+At Council's discretion, a dock or slipway may be permitted if the proposed location, size, and appearance are deemed by Council to be environmentally and aesthetically acceptable, compatible with surrounding development, and not an impediment to public access along the shoreline.

-Approval to erect a dock, slipway, or stagehead will be subject to terms and conditions set by Council.
+Approval to erect a dock or slipway will be subject to terms and conditions set by Council.